- Richard Berry

 Sticky Clients

-A problem all brokers are desperate to address though is people losing money.
-It’s always been the case and previously was always anecdotally noted that only around 20% of people made money.
-The IG founder, even mentions this in his book, prior to it being a regulatory requirement to display in all marketing and on websites what percentage of clients lose money when trading spread betting and CFDs.
+A problem all brokers are desperate to address is people losing money.
+It’s always been the case that only around 20% of people made money.
 A few brokers have implemented post-trade analytics, to help their clients try and win more.
 IG’s Trade Analytics tool does just that.
-It’s sole purpose is to try and help traders win more by getting a better understanding of where they profit and lose in the markets.
-It’s been developed in-house by IG, based on their analytics and to provide clarity.
+Its sole purpose is to try and help traders win more by getting a better understanding of where they profit and lose in the markets.
+It’s been developed in-house by IG, based on analytics and to provide clarity.

-James Perry IG’s Client Experience Manager told me “We desperately want our clients to win as the more they win, the longer they are going to be a client, and the more they are going to trade” as they make their money from commissions, financing and spreads, “as soon as they lose, they feel disenfranchise, sad and reduce trading volumes”.
+James Perry, a former IG Client Experience Manager, told me “We desperately want our clients to win, as the more they win, the longer they are going to be a client, and the more they are going to trade.”
+And the more commission IG will make.

 Investing, ETFs & Share Dealing